Order temporary number plates

 The main rule is that you may buy temporary number plates for 24 hours.
 You decide for yourself when you want the validity of your temporary number plates to begin, and the plates may be ordered up to 60 days before you are going to use them.

-You need to book an appointment at a Driver and Vehicle Licensing Office if you are going to order temporary number plates for
+To avoid waiting time at the Driver and Vehicle Licensing Office, book an appointment if you are going to order temporary number plates for

 - several consecutive days